 UMass Courses & CP

 UMass faculty from disciplines as varied as anthropology, education, service learning, natural resources conservation, biochemistry, and history use contemplative pedagogy in their teaching.
 To learn which of your colleagues use these techniques, please see our list of UMass Courses Taught with Contemplative Pedagogy.
+And be sure to check out Lena Fletcher's (Environmental Conservation) Faculty Success profile on how she uses contemplative pedagogy in her classes!

 Contemplative pedagogy is a growing field supported by an ever-expanding list of resources and perspectives.
 CTL has compiled a resource page containing links to classroom exercises, articles, books, webinars, journals, research centers, and other resources that can support your interest in using contemplative techniques in the classroom.